Adh101/Eye-Disease-Classification-from-Retinal-Scans-Using-Deep-Learning/README.md

 ## Results

 The `output_images/` directory contains example outputs (confusion matrices and training curves) generated during experimentation.
 See files like `confusion_matrix_resnet50.png` and `output_curves_efficientnet.png`.

-## Files added in this commit

-- `README.md` — this file

-## Contact / next steps

-If you want, I can:
-- Add a `requirements.txt` (I included one in this commit) or a `environment.yml` for conda.
-- Create a small `train.py` script to run experiments from the command line.
-- Add model checkpoint saving and evaluation scripts.